jeremy6680/wp-fizz/README.md

 1. **Clone the repo**

-When using the command line: first, go to your plugins folder:<br>
+When using the command line: first, go to your themes folder:<br>
 ```
 $ cd <myproject>/wp-content/themes
 ```